 The original will with Apostille and the sworn translation must then be sent to Spain.

-Without these documents your inheritance will not be effective.
+Without these documents your inheritance tax in spain will not be effective.

 Unfortunately, this is a lengthy and costly process.

-And remember that in Spain you only have 6 months to settle the inheritance.
+And remember that in Spain you only have 6 months to settle the inheritance tax spain.
 If you fail to do so within this period, you will be forced to pay a fine.

 That’s why it’s important to have everything done as quickly as possible.

-If you do have a Belgian/Dutch will, your inheritors should have an official certificate drawn up by a civil-law notary stating who is entitled to the inheritance.
+If you do have a Belgian/Dutch will, your inheritors should have an official certificate drawn up by a civil-law notary stating who is entitled to the spanish inheritance tax.

 This too must be sworn again and be provided with an Apostille.